hariomdubey03/zania_chatbot/Readme.md

-# Zania Chatbot API
+# QueryMind Chatbot API

 ## Overview

-The Zania Chatbot API allows you to interact with a chatbot service.
+The QueryMind Chatbot API allows you to interact with a chatbot service.
 This API provides an endpoint to submit documents and questions, which are then processed to return answers.

 ## Setup